-- 425. Plaintiffs reallege and incorporate by reference Paragraphs 1 through 424. - 426.
+- 451. Plaintiffs reallege and incorporate by reference Paragraphs 1 through 450. - 452.
 The APA requires agencies to provide for notice-and-comment before promulgating rules.
 5 U.S.C. §§ 553(b), (c).
-A "rule" is "the whole or a part of an agency statement of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy."
-Id. § 551(4). - 427.
-The FIFRA 24(c) reversal by EPA is subject to notice and comment because it is a legislative rule that alters legal rights and has the force and effect of law.
-The rule change removed states' rights to grant "special local needs labels" to restrict pesticide uses beyond the federal label without going through FIFRA 24(a), which requires lengthy state law or rulemaking processes.
+A "rule" is "the whole or a part of an agency statement of general or particular applicability and future

-- The decision conflicts with prior longstanding EPA policy, which allowed states to issue further restrictions beyond federal labels to meet special local needs under section 24(c) of FIFRA. - 429.
+- 453. The FIFRA 24(c) reversal by EPA is subject to notice and comment because it is a legislative rule that alters legal rights and has the force and effect of law.
+The rule change removed states' rights to grant "special local needs labels" to restrict pesticide uses beyond the federal label without going through FIFRA 24(a), which requires lengthy state law or rulemaking processes. - 454.
+The decision conflicts with prior longstanding EPA policy, which allowed states to issue further restrictions beyond federal labels to meet special local needs under section 24(c) of FIFRA. - 455.
 Despite being a part of particular product registration decisions otherwise limited to three pesticide products, EPA declared that its new rule change applied to all registered pesticides.
-This was the first time EPA publicly announced the change. - 430.
+This was the first time EPA publicly announced the change. - 456.
 As a substantive rule that has the force and effect of law, this decision was subject to APA notice-and-comment rulemaking requirements.
 However, contrary to the APA, EPA did not provide notice and comment opportunities to the public before issuing the 2020 decision.
-Instead, it buried it in a footnote. - 431.
+Instead, it buried it in a footnote. - 457.
 Through its decision, EPA altered the established rights of states, and the farmers that depend on state regulators to improve on flawed federal oversight.
 In the past, for these products and for other products, through FIFRA 24(c), states have been able to move quickly to address developing harms, such as the unprecedented dicamba drift crisis of millions of acres in 2016-2020.
-Now, the lengthy state rulemaking and legislative procedures required by FIFRA 24(a) will prevent states from issuing 24(c) labels for the 2021 growing season, or during any subsequent season, if and when timely state action is required to address that season's needs, as it has in past years. - 432.
-The decision is thus a concrete alteration of rights with binding force of law. - 433.
-The decision has the force and effect of a legislative rule because it acts to amend an existing legislative rule.
+Now, the lengthy state rulemaking and legislative procedures required by FIFRA 24(a) will prevent states from issuing 24(c) labels for the